top of page

 'No' isn’t a dirty word and it’s very necessary for living your life authentically - Natalie Lue

-Few of us are comfortable with asking for money for anything.
-This is even worse with blogging which is perceived by many as not 'real work' (I know what you think, I really do).
-You expect to build almost a portfolio of collaborations (all unpaid of course) and until you have done that you feel happy to say YES to any gig, big or small.
+ou expect to build almost a portfolio of collaborations (all unpaid of course) and until you have done that you feel happy to say YES to any gig, big or small.
 I know bloggers who even invest own money in specific posts in the hope they will get noticed.

-But let me tell you one think: Unpaid work does not give you any kind of advantage at all.
+But let me tell you one thing: Unpaid work does not give you any kind of advantage at all.
 In fact, more often than not, these unpaid "opportunities" will put you at a disadvantage.

 Opportunity doesn't pay the bills.
 Exposure won't put food on the table.
 And working for free sets a bad precedent that's hard to break later - Jeff Goins, Business Insider

-A good proposition needs to be fair, which means benefit both parties in the transaction.
-A paid proposition is one that will get you motivated, excited and eager to deliver over and above.
 An unpaid one, I don't know, why would I want to give up my time, the most precious thing I have in order to satisfy a brand that does not recognise my value added?

 Of course, if a certain project speaks to you and gets you all excited, and there is truly no budget (or is relates to charitable work etc) then by all means, if you want to get involved, go for it.
 And of course there are project that can really provide for quality exposure.
 I am not suggesting you should say NO all the time, rather that you should understand that you CAN SAY NO and that you should be selective on the work that you might take on when there is no compensation.

-Bloggers and influencers not only have an audience, but that audience trusts them, and that is the MOST powerful type of recommendation.
 And it is why influencer marketing brings many of the same benefits for brands in terms of direct exposure to audiences and the credibility that comes with being recommended by a trusted source but without the punitive cost of signing up to an online marketplace or a multichannel department store.

 And, unlike traditional forms of advertising, influencer marketing is proving its value as an effective marketing tool for small and medium businesses.
 A recent study by McKinsey found that not only did marketing-induced consumer to consumer word of mouth generate twice the sales of paid advertising but those that were acquired through word of mouth had a 37 percent higher retention rate.